FENCE: A Financial and Multimodal Jailbreak Detection Dataset: Ethics Statement

 \section{Ethics Statement}

 The primary goal of this work is to highlight safety vulnerabilities in VLMs, particularly within the financial domain, to promote responsible model development and deployment.
 While FENCE includes potentially harmful or offensive examples generated for research purposes, we acknowledge the ethical risks associated with creating and sharing such data.
-To mitigate potential misuse, the dataset will not be publicly released in full; access is granted only upon legitimate research requests under appropriate licensing and review conditions.
+To mitigate potential misuse, we release only the test split of FENCE under restricted conditions (see \Cref{sec: data_availability}).
 Our intent is not to reproduce or amplify harmful material, but to provide a controlled and transparent research resource that enables the community to study and mitigate multimodal safety risks in high-stakes financial environments.